sanjeevk021995/liveness-readiness-probe/README.md

-# Spring Boot Kubernetes Probes Demo (Liveness, Readiness, Startup)
+# Spring Boot Kubernetes Probes (Liveness, Readiness, Startup)

 This project demonstrates how to deploy a **Spring Boot application on Kubernetes with production-style health probes**.